BCDevExchange/WORKPLAN/README.md

 In a time of increasing demand for “Value for Money” in Local Government, as demonstrated by the creation of an Auditor General for Local Government in 2012, estimating and tracking corporate capacity enhances the use of scarce human and financial resources, and provides greater transparency, municipal performance measurement, and reporting.

 David Allen
-Chief Administrative Officer
-City of Courtenay
+Chief Administrative Officer, City of Courtenay
 Co-Chair, Asset Management BC
 www.courtenay.ca